What are the attractions of family travel in Fukushima?

 - Lunch: Lunch by Lake Inawashiro

-- Afternoon: Bandai Mountain Ropeway or stroll around Goshikinuma
+- Afternoon: Bandai Mountain Ropeway or Goshikinuma Lake stroll

 2-night, 3-day course: Enjoy all of Fukushima

 This course combines the Aizu and Inawashiro areas with Spa Resort Hawaiians in Iwaki City or Hanamiyama Park in Fukushima City (spring only).
-Since the distances are far apart, planning that considers travel time is important.
+Due to the distances involved, planning that considers travel time is important.

-Reasons why private tours are ideal for family trips
+Reasons why private tours are perfect for family trips

-Reason 1: Can match the pace of children
+Reason 1: You can match your child's pace

-On group tours, you need to follow a set schedule, but on private tours, you have the freedom to take breaks when the kids get tired or spend time leisurely at places you like.
+In group tours, you must follow a set schedule, but with a private tour, you can freely take breaks when your child is tired or spend time leisurely at places they like.
 This flexibility is a significant advantage, especially for families with preschoolers or young elementary school children.

 Fukushima Prefecture has multiple transportation networks such as the Tohoku Shinkansen, Ban'etsu West Line, and Joban Line, but traveling between sightseeing spots is mostly convenient by car.
-With a dedicated vehicle, loading and unloading luggage is easy, and you can relax knowing that the kids can nap comfortably.
+With a dedicated vehicle, loading and unloading luggage is easy, and you can rest assured even if your child gets sleepy.

-On private tours accompanied by local guides, you can receive information about hidden spots not found in tourist guidebooks and seasonal food recommendations, sharing unique insights that only locals can provide.
+On private tours with local guides, you can receive information about hidden spots not found in sightseeing guidebooks and seasonal ingredient information that is unique to the area.

-Traveling in a private space just for your family is a special experience in itself.
-It becomes an irreplaceable time that the children will remember as a family trip for a long time.
+Traveling in a private space with just your family is a special experience in itself.
+It will become an invaluable time that children will remember for a long time as 'the trip we took together as a family.'

 About Tabinoito's private tours

 Tabinoito offers completely customized private tours centered around Fukushima Prefecture.
-We provide total support for your trip, from designing courses tailored to your children's ages and interests to arranging transportation and assisting with meal bookings.
+We provide total support for all aspects of your trip, including course design tailored to your child's age and interests, arranging transportation, and assisting with meal reservations.

-I want to travel in Fukushima with my children, but I don't know how to plan it.
-I want to create a special family trip — please feel free to consult with us about such requests.
+I want to travel in Fukushima with my child, but I don't know how to plan it.
+I want to create a special family trip—please feel free to consult with us about such requests.